 Jim was appointed to the substantive post of Medical Director on 1 September 2012.

 He trained at the University of Leeds Medical School and after graduation worked in hospitals in West Yorkshire before undertaking the North Yorkshire rotational training scheme in psychiatry.
 He then worked in Wessex as Senior Registrar for four years before taking up a consultant post to develop forensic psychiatry services in North Yorkshire in 1996.
 In 2004 he became the Medical Director of the Selby and York PCT, a position he maintained until services transferred to our Trust in February 2012.

 Susan was appointed to the substantive post of Director of Workforce Development on 1 January 2012.

-Susan has worked for a number of Trusts across West and South Yorkshire including as Deputy Director of HR at Mid-Yorkshire Hospitals NHS Trust and HR Director at Barnsley NHS Foundation Trust.
+She has worked for a number of trusts across West and South Yorkshire including as Deputy Director of HR at Mid-Yorkshire Hospitals NHS Trust and HR Director at Barnsley NHS Foundation Trust.
 During her career she has also held a number of senior roles in training and organisational development.
-Susan has experience across all aspects of health care provision including acute, primary care and mental health / learning disabilities.
-She holds a Masters degree, MCIPD and ILM Level 5 in coaching and mentoring.
+Susan has experience across all aspects of healthcare provision including acute, primary care and mental health / learning disabilities.
+She holds a masters degree, MCIPD and ILM level 5 in coaching and mentoring.